ChuckJonas/localhost-https-tutorial/readme.md

-# Local SSL tutorial
+# localhost https tutorial

 In this tutorial, we will be covering how to setup a server running on localhost with a `https` by creating a self-signed certificate.

 ## setup

-1. clone
+1. `git clone git@github.com:ChuckJonas/localhost-https-tutorial.git`
-2. npm install
+2. `cd localhost-https-tutorial`
+3. `npm install`

 ## Create self-signed certificate